StephenHogsten/TableTopSwap2/README.md

 - [ ] email notification
 - [ ] require an email on login
 - [ ] automatically match people
+- [ ] style the add buttons better
+  - [ ] make them show more plus buttons with text to the left instead of a menu
+  - [ ] make text to the left show on hover for the just trade mode
 - [ ] more validators for mongoose models
   - [ ] user fields should check that the user actually exists (not sure how to do this)